 HPU also offers many clubs and organizations focusing on topics of interest.
 Read more about student organizations at HPU.

 The Global Student Association is a great way for international students to get involved on the HPU campus.
 They host many activities on and off campus to help students get connected with HPU and other cultures.
 Read more about the Global Student Association at High Point University.

 In addition, HPU provides regular, complimentary round-trip shuttle service from the HPU campus to the Piedmont Triad International Airport (GSO), the Charlotte-Douglass International Airport (CLT), the Raleigh-Durham International Airport (RDU), and the High Point Amtrak and Greyhound Stations.
 HPU Transportation also offers daily campus shuttle service to all of the campus locations and weekly shuttle service to local shopping venues.

 While most activities and services on campus are included at no additional cost, some activities (e.g., excursions, clubs, and organizations) require additional participation fees.
 These amounts vary by activity or service.

-The Office of Study Abroad is the first point of contact for questions regarding studying abroad at High Point University.
-General information can be directed to:
+The Office of Global Education is the first point of contact for questions regarding studying abroad at High Point University.
+General inquiries can be directed to:

 Phone: +1 (336) 841-9280